Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Introduction

 To model label noise, we represent the training data via contamination models:

 According to these mixture representations, each ``apparent" class-conditional distribution is in fact a contaminated version of the true class-conditional distribution, where the contamination comes from the other class.
 Thus, $\tilde{P}_0$ governs the training data with apparent class label $0$.
 A proportion $1 - \pn$ of these examples have $0$ as their true label, while the remaining $\pn$ have a true label of $1$.
 Similar remarks apply to $\tilde{P}_1$.
 The noise is asymmetric in that $\pn$ need not equal $\pp$.
 We emphasize that $\pn$ and $\pp$ are unknown.
 The distributions $P_0$ and $P_1$ are also unknown, and we do not wish to impose models for them.
 In particular, the supports of $P_0$ and $P_1$ may overlap, so that the classes are not separable.
 Previous work on classification with random label noise, reviewed below, has not considered the problem in this generality.
-Our contribution is to introduce general sufficient conditions on the elements $P_0, P_1, \pn, \pp$ of the contamination models for the existence of a consistent discrimination rule; these conditions are the following: \begin{itemize} \item (Total noise level) $\pn + \pp < 1$, \item (Mutual irreducibility) It is not possible to write $P_0$ as a nontrivial mixture of $P_1$ and some other distribution, and {\em vice versa}. \end{itemize} We present a consistent discrimination rule that leverages consistent estimates of the noise proportions.
-These proportions are recovered in turn via mixture proportion estimation, which is the problem of estimating the proportion of one distribution present in another, given random samples from both distributions.

-To shed some light on these conditions, we remark that in the absence of any assumption, the solution $(P_0,P_1,\pn,\pp)$ to \eqref{eqn:contam0}-\eqref{eqn:contam1}, when the contaminated distributions $\Ptn,\Ptp$ are given, is non-unique.
-In particular, were the condition on total label noise not required, for any solution, swapping the role of classes 0 and 1 would also be a solution (with complementary contamination probabilities), while leaving the apparent labels unchanged.
+Our first contribution is to introduce necessary and sufficient conditions on the elements $P_0, P_1, \pn, \pp$ of the contamination models such that these elements are uniquely determined given $\Ptn$ and $\Ptp$.
+These conditions are the following: \begin{itemize} \item (Total noise level) $\pn + \pp < 1$, \item (Mutual irreducibility) It is not possible to write $P_0$ as a nontrivial mixture of $P_1$ and some other distribution, and {\em vice versa}. \end{itemize} To shed some light on these conditions, we remark that in the absence of any assumption, the solution $(P_0,P_1,\pn,\pp)$ to \eqref{eqn:contam0}-\eqref{eqn:contam1}, when the contaminated distributions $\Ptn,\Ptp$ are given (i.e., in the limit of infinite sample sizes, or population version of the problem), is non-unique.
+For example, were the condition on total label noise not required, for any solution, swapping the role of classes 0 and 1 would also be a solution (with complementary contamination probabilities), while leaving the apparent labels unchanged.